Nine essential cybersecurity metrics for the new CISO

 8. Internet-facing systems in the CMDB

 This relates back to the number of assets.
 It’s not always enough to know how many internet-facing assets you have, but also to document it in the CMDB and provide some context.
 Which systems in the CMDB are internet-facing?
 These are the priority systems.
-But it can be difficult to work this out because you need to stitch together data from multiple systems – firewalls, scanners, asset inventories.
+But it can be difficult to work this out because you need to stitch together data from multiple systems – firewalls, scanners, and asset inventories.

 9. Reconciling internet-facing systems with intrusion prevention

 Intrusion prevention is one of the standard controls to run on your systems.
-“In one organisation I joined, intrusion prevention had been purchased, they had blinking lights on in the data centres, and the project was ticked off as complete.
-Once I started my measurement programme, though, the measurement didn’t show intrusion prevention systems online or active on the correct internet-facing systems.
+“In one organization I joined, intrusion prevention had been purchased, they had blinking lights on in the data centers, and the project was ticked off as complete.
+Once I started my measurement program, though, the measurement didn’t show intrusion prevention systems online or active on the correct internet-facing systems.
 They had basically bought the flashing lights and never plugged them in.”
+The moral of the story is you can’t just spend millions on technology and expect to be protected.
+How do you know it's running effectively and completely?
+You need to develop a discipline to do assurance and measurement.
+Only then can you truly call your technology controls effective.

+We generally call this discipline CCM, as mentioned above.
 This final metric typifies the concept of controls coverage.
 You need to make sure the right security controls are present and effective on the appropriate systems.
 And remember, controls aren’t just a bunch of cyber tools.
 A control also takes into account whether the tool is deployed, but also operational, effective, with an up-to-date version.

 For the sake of example, we have mocked up a CISO metrics dashboard in our platform to see what some of these metrics might look like: